koberniktn/parallel_affective_mass_calc/README.md

 Project on HPPL
-"Parallel alhgoritm for calculariong effective masses for solids"
+"Parallel algorithm for calculating the effective masses of solids"